Krazete/sgm/README.md

 #### Locks

-The lock that appears on the top left corner of each card prevents the filters from hiding that card.
+The lock on the top left corner of each card prevents filters from hiding that card.
 This is to ease the process of searching for and comparing between different fighters.

-Your filter settings are not saved and will be cleared on every visit.
+*Your filter settings are not saved and will be cleared on every visit.*

 ### Sort

 The website allows you to sort fighters alphabetically or based on fighter score, attack, health, element, or tier.
-The game's energy and level sorting options have not been included since they are useless in this context.
+The game's energy and level sorting options have not been included since they are not useful in this context.

 The website's sorting behavior mimics the game's sorting behavior for the most part.
-It even follows the game's `[Fire, Wind, Water, Light, Dark, Neutral]` element sort, which oddly differs the game's filter button order.
+It even follows the game's `[Fire, Wind, Water, Light, Dark, Neutral]` element sort, which oddly differs the game's filter button order of `[Fire, Water, Wind, Light, Dark, Neutral]`.

 The only two differences in sorting behavior are: you cannot reverse sorting order, and sorting by tier sorts by natural tier, not by the tier set in the Fighter Settings menu.

-Your chosen sorting option is saved in your browser's local storage for future visits.
+*Your chosen sorting option is saved in your browser's local storage for future visits.*

 ### Zoom

-The zoom buttons allow you to increase or decrease the size of the cards.
+The zoom buttons allow you to increase or decrease card size.
 Like the game, there are only three zoom levels.

-Your chosen zoom level is saved in your browser's local storage for future visits.
+*Your chosen zoom level is saved in your browser's local storage for future visits.*

 ### Wikia Links